 But God said “When is it you really feel alive?
 When do you really feel close to me?”
 So I thought about it.
 “When You are talking to me and You’re sharing Your heart with me and when You are revealing the Word to me”.
 He said, “That’s me fathering you.”
 It totally freaked me out to think that I didn’t have to have a relationship like anybody else’s or experience what other people said intimacy was.
 I could just be me.

 And for me, with my redemptive gift, God’s love language to me is sharing with me and just having quality time with Him, quality time in which we just get to hang out together.
 It doesn’t matter if I feel all warm and fuzzy.
 Sometimes I just spend an hour with Him and come out of that time with pages of notes, because He has talked to me about stuff.
 I know He loves me.
 That is for me what has brought me into a place of freedom.
 We all need to find the love languages of our Father: how does God love you?
 What is (or would be) intimacy with Him to you?

 Do you feel like you don’t belong?
 Do you feel you don’t fit anywhere?
 Do you still feel like an orphan?
 Do you feel that no one loves you?
 Do you still feel rejected?
 If you do feel any of those things (and others), God wants you to feel His love and acceptance today.

 See what great love the Father has lavished on us...
 (1 John 3:1 NIV)

-He wants to lavish His love on you today, so that you will know you’re His child.
-‘Lavish’: He wants His love to just overflow, so that it almost seems wasteful, He’s giving us so much love.
+He wants to lavish His love on you today so that you will know you’re His child.
+‘Lavish’: He wants His love to just overflow, so much that it almost seems wasteful.
 Another version says: